soverenio/docs/docs/getting-started/architecture.md

 5. Digger reads the request/response pair from the topic and decides whether it’s subject to the detailed analysis of present data types and their sensitivity.
 (Intelligent sampling may be involved here if the load becomes really high).
 If yes, Digger sends the pair to the Detection-tool and gets back the result.

 6. Digger forms a metadata package describing the processed request/response pair and sends it to the Soveren Cloud.
 This connection uses gRPC and protobuf.

+## Soveren Cloud

+[Soveren Cloud](https://app.soveren.io/) is a SaaS managed by Soveren.
+It offers [a set of dashboards](../user-guide/overview/) that provide various views into the metadata collected by Soveren Agent.
+There are analytics and stats on which relevant data types have been observed and how sensitive they were, what services were involved, were there any violations of pre-set policies and configurations in terms of allowed data types.